 Social Violence | Healthcare Exclusion

-Medical treatment for rape includes post-exposure prophylaxis to prevent HIV and hepatitis B infections and treatment for other sexually transmitted infections, such as syphilis and gonorrhoea.
+Our teams provide medical treatment for rape, including post-exposure prophylaxis to prevent HIV and hepatitis B infection, and treatment for other sexually transmitted infections such as syphilis and gonorrhoea.

-In accordance with international protocols, MSF continues to advocate access to comprehensive medical care for victims of sexual violence in Honduras, where emergency contraception is still banned.
+In accordance with international protocols, we continue to advocate access to comprehensive medical care for victims of sexual violence in Honduras, where emergency contraception is still banned.